 Packaging and Content

-CM310’s packaging is a little overkill for its class and price segment, but hey, why bother complaining about that?
+The packaging for the Cooler Master CM310 mouse is a little overkill for its class and price segment, but hey, why bother complaining about that?
 It does look good enough to keep as a collector’s item for whatever reason.
 I’ve purchased the Logitech C922X and for its price, the packaging is no different than that for a pack of cards.

 |Grip Type||Palm & Claw|